 Survivors of modern slavery experience serious and long-term health, social, and economic consequences.
 Yet, we know much less about what works to help survivors recover from their experiences.

-To understand what works to support the recovery of survivors of modern slavery, what recovery means and how it should be measured needs to be addressed.
+To understand what works to support the recovery of survivors of modern slavery, first we need to address what recovery actually means and how it should be measured.
 This means establishing what are the core outcomes and indicators of recovery.
 Researchers and professionals can then agree to collect data on the same outcomes and indicators to compare the effectiveness of different programmes and services.

 A research team from Kings College London, University Nottingham and University East London, in collaboration with Helen Bamber Foundation, and Survivor Alliance will produce a Modern Slavery Core Outcome Set (MS-COS) to address this issue and use as a framework for further evaluative research and practice.